nursingappteam/SmartInventory-backend/README.md

 ### Let the user view results

-The homepage shows votes cast so far when the user completes the poll, but you can allow them to see the chart straight away.
+The homepage shows votes cast so far when the user completes the poll, but you can allow them to see the chart straight away. _To follow.._

 * _Add a button in `index.hbs`_
 * _Send a query parameter_